JamieMagee/jamiemagee.co.uk/content/blog/understanding-dotnet-base-class-library-vulnerabilities.md

 This approach leverages NuGet's ["direct dependency wins"](https://learn.microsoft.com/en-us/nuget/concepts/dependency-resolution#direct-dependency-wins) rule.
 When your application has both an implicit dependency (from the runtime) and an explicit dependency (from your `.csproj`), the explicit one takes precedence, but only if the explicit version is equal to or higher than the BCL version in the runtime.

-Here's the crucial detail: if you specify a lower version than what's bundled with the runtime, .NET will still use the runtime version.
+Here's the catch: if you specify a lower version than what's bundled with the runtime, .NET will still use the runtime version.
 For example, if your runtime includes `System.Text.Json` version 8.0.4 and you explicitly reference version 8.0.2, the runtime version (8.0.4) will be used.
 This means you can't accidentally downgrade to a vulnerable version, but it also means your explicit reference must be at least as recent as the runtime version to take effect.

 While this works, it's not a scalable long-term solution.
-The .NET runtime includes hundreds of libraries, and making all implicit references explicit would significantly clutter your project files and create a maintenance burden.
+The .NET runtime includes hundreds of libraries, and making all implicit references explicit would clutter your project files and create a maintenance burden.

 ### Option 2: Set a minimum SDK version with global.json

-A more sustainable approach is to use `global.json` to specify a minimum .NET SDK version that includes the patched libraries:
+A better approach is to use `global.json` to specify a minimum .NET SDK version that includes the patched libraries:

 ```json
 {